Get Representation Against Negligent, Reckless And Distracted Drivers

 If your case goes to trial, your attorney will present evidence in court to help prove that the other driver was responsible for the accident and should be held financially accountable.

 We have your best interests in mind.
 We deal with hundreds of claims from vehicle accidents.

 You can rely on our legal team to give you the best representation in Texas.
 We’ll ensure that you get the compensation and medical care you deserve for your injuries and damage to your vehicle.

 Unfortunately, after a car accident, injury victims are often forced to settle for unjust compensation regarding medical care and losses by the insurance companies.
 Some insurance companies will tell you that you don’t need a lawyer and that they will give you full compensation.
 The insurance companies are NOT on your side.
 Insurance adjusters will always try to pay the least amount of settlement possible or shift blame to avoid paying a settlement out.

-Hiring a seasoned Houston car accident lawyer who understands personal injury law in Texas is imperative.
+Hiring a seasoned Houston car accident lawyer who understands Personal Injury Trial Law in Texas is imperative.
 That is why you should save The Hadi Firm’s number (832-433-7977) and contact us to discuss your specific case.

-The best way to deal with an insurance company is by hiring a law firm that has experience in dealing with personal injury cases.
+The best way to deal with an insurance company is by hiring a law firm that has experience in dealing with Personal Injury Trial Law cases.
 If they agree on the value of your case, then you’ll be able to settle for this amount without going through court proceedings or having another driver’s claim against their own vehicle accident unfold further than it needs to.